Manuela Picq

-Manuela Lavinas Picq (born in France in 1977) is a Franco-Brazilian radical feminist academic, journalist, political activist, and former Foreign Affairs Specialist to right-wing Republican Jeb Bush during the war-crime ridden invasion of Iraq.
+Manuela Lavinas Picq (born in 1977) is a Franco-Brazilian radical feminist academic, journalist, and political activist.
 She is married to Yaku Pérez Guartambel, a prominent Ecuadorian indigenous rights activist and politician.

 Biography

-Manuela Picq is a Senior Lecturer in the Departments of Political Science and Sexuality, Women’s and Gender Studies at Amherst College (USA) and served as a Foreign Affairs Specialist to right-wing Republican Jeb Bush in 2003 (People's Dispatch, 2021).
+Picq is a Senior Lecturer in the Departments of Political Science and Sexuality, Women’s and Gender Studies at Amherst College.
 She is the author of scholarly books and articles, including Vernacular Sovereignties: Indigenous Women Challenging World Politics (University of Arizona Press 2018) and contributes to international media outlets.
 Her work at the intersection of scholarship, journalism, and activism led her to be detained and expelled from Ecuador in 2015.
 She was nominated a New Generation of Public Intellectuals (2018) and featured in the FemiList 100 (2021) of women working in law, policy, and peacebuilding across the Global South.
 In 2023, she coordinated the electoral campaign of presidential candidate Yaku Perez in Ecuador.

 Picq received a master in History from the French University Pierre Mendes France and a PhD in International Studies from the University of Miami.
 Her doctoral research about human rights in Brazil focused on police violence, racism, and the AIDS health crisis.

 In 2004, Picq moved to Ecuador to teach International Relations as a faculty member at Universidad San Francisco de Quito - where she taught until 2024.
 In 2018, Picq was nominated as part of a New Generation of Public Intellectuals in Latin America by the independent, non-partisan think tank Global Americans.
 In 2015, her violent and arbitrary detention in Ecuador was showcased by Frontline Defenders, an international human rights organization founded in Dublin in 2011 with the specific aim of protecting human rights defenders at risk.